edHelper.com

 Synchronized Swimming

 1 Annette Kellerman loved to swim.
-She swam for fun, and then she swam in competitions.
+She swam for fun, and she swam in competitions.
 She enjoyed entertaining the crowds at those swimming competitions, and that led to her interest in synchronized swimming.

 2 You may never have heard of Annette Kellerman.
-Many people haven't, even though she was once famous both for her swimming and for starring in Hollywood movies.
+Many people haven't, even though she was once famous for both her swimming and for starring in Hollywood movies.

 Paragraphs 4 to 10: